Drive sales on autopilot with ecommerce-focused featuresSee Features

 If you’re on a tight budget, you probably don’t want to pay for ads, which is a quick and popular way to get eyes on your website.
-Here are six ways to boost your eCommerce sales and get the most bang for your marketing buck while doing so.
+Here are six ways to boost low ecommerce sales and get the most bang for your marketing buck while doing so.

 1. Include Customer Testimonials

 Amazon has set the standard for online shopping.
+Third-party sellers are using Amazon repricers to keep their prices competitive on the marketplace.
 Few people buy anything online anymore without researching and reading a ton of customer-generated reviews.